skorpi0n/elzoneplot/README.md

 Data can be downloaded at https://www.svk.se/om-kraftsystemet/kraftsystemdata/elstatistik/
-The script is made for Excel-files found under "Förbrukning och tillförsel per timme".
+The script is made for Excel-files found under "Statistik per elområde och timme".